 5 Online Businesses You Can Start With No Money

 Best of all, unlike a brick-and-mortar business, you don’t need a lot of startup capital.
 In fact, you can get many internet businesses up and running with no money at all because so many free services facilitate the possibility.
 For example, you can set up a website or blog for free using WordPress.
-Or you can leverage a third-party site like Amazon or eBay to sell goods.
+Or you can leverage a third-party site like Amazon or eBay to sell goods with no inventory costs.
 You use their selling platform in exchange for giving them a cut of your sales.

 And this is just the start of the many available no-money e-commerce startup solutions.
-Let's consider five of the top ways to make money online with little or no cost at all.
+Let's consider five of the top ways to start an online business and make money online with little or no cost at all.

 1. Drop Shipping